fianchetto-labs/tradebot/README.md

 ## Purpose

-Use this library to execute trading strategies across various exchanges, including E*Trade, Schwab, and Robinhood.
+Use this library to execute trading strategies across various exchanges, including E*Trade, Schwab, and Interactive Brokers (IKBR).

 ## Get Started!
 - Pull down the package